smartdevicelink/sdl_overview_guides/docs/App Services/index.md

 - [0225 Update Published App Services ](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0225-update-published-app-services.md)
 - [0239 Media Service Data Progress Bar Improvements](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0239-media-service-data-progress-bar-improvements.md)

-### Overview
+## Overview

-App Services are a way for apps to offer augmented services to not only the onboard embedded system, but to other SDL connected apps.
-The data sent using this feature is very specific for the service type.
-This means the service consumer has all the necessary context around the data to help build experiences using that data.
-This allows them to be prepared to work with many different app providers of the same app service type without having to create unique integrations with each of their services.
+App Services are a way for apps to offer augmented services to both the onboard embedded system and also to other SDL connected apps.
+The data sent using this feature is specific based on the app service type.
+This gives the app service consumer the necessary context for them to build experiences using that data.
+It also allows them to be prepared to work with many different app providers of the same app service type without having to create unique integrations with each of their services.

-### Supported App Service Types?
+### Available App Service Types

-The defined and supported app types as of writing this guide are as follows (linked to RPC spec data definitions):
+The defined and supported app types as of writing this guide are:

 - [Media](https://github.com/smartdevicelink/rpc_spec#mediaservicedata)
 - [Weather](https://github.com/smartdevicelink/rpc_spec#weatherdata)